nicolasfauchereau/model_isotope/README.md

      - Pressure (hPa)
      - wind speed (m/s)

-Please follow the template provided in the csv files for the naming of the columns

     2. *observed_tree_rings.csv* contains the annual *observed* Delta O18 values for Kauri tree-rings, it contains 2 columns:
      - 'av': annual averages
      - 'std': annual standard deviation

+Please follow the template provided in the csv files for the naming of the columns

-After unpacking the archive, cd to the notebook directory and run
+After unpacking the archive, cd into the *notebooks* directory and run:

     >> ipython notebook